Unlocking the Power of Magnesium: A Key to Women's Health During Perimenopause & Menopause

 Dark chocolate (in moderation)

 In some cases, magnesium supplementation may be beneficial, especially for women experiencing menopause-related symptoms.
-Consult a healthcare provider before starting any new supplement regimen.

 The Magnesium-Vitamin D Connection